- Purchase the complete Expat Arrivals San Francisco Guide (PDF)

 Types of accommodation in San Francisco

-The constricted and compact nature of the city has given rise to apartment buildings and divided houses rather than free-standing houses.
+The constricted and compact nature of the city has given rise to apartment buildings and divided houses rather than freestanding houses.
 Detached houses are difficult to find and extremely expensive, although apartments can also be very pricey.

 Most expats in San Francisco prefer renting rather than buying property.
-Nevertheless, buying may be a good option for those planning on settling down in the city, since mortgage payments are sometimes less than the equivalent spent on monthly rent.
+Nevertheless, buying may be a viable option for those planning on settling down in the city, since mortgage payments are sometimes less than the equivalent spent on monthly rent.

 Rents in San Francisco vary considerably between neighbourhoods.
-Expats on a tight budget should avoid affluent parts of the city such as Russian Hill and instead look for more affordable housing in areas such as Inner Sunset and Chinatown.
+Expats on a tight budget should avoid affluent parts of the city, such as Russian Hill and instead look for more affordable housing in areas such as Inner Sunset and Chinatown.

 Other factors to consider when choosing where to search for a home in San Francisco include access to public transport and road links, distance from schools and work, facilities available in the area, and safety.